IELTS Speaking Sample 38

 Examiner: Does your name have any special meaning?

 Answer: Yes, it has a special meaning.
-My name is Fang Hua.
-The first part of my name suggests a pleasant smell while the second part "Hua" refers to "prosperity".
+The first part of my name, which is "Fang", suggests "a pleasant smell" while the second part "Hua" refers to "prosperity".
 Interestingly, "Fang" also means a long, sharp tooth, according to the dictionary, which is not relevant to my first name.

 Examiner: Is your name important to you?

 Answer: Definitely, my name is important to me and it has a special appeal to me and my family.
-It is a tradition of my family that the names should be meaningful.
-I guess my name is the word(s) I listen several times a day.
-This very name represents my identity and I guess everyone's name is important to him.
+It is a tradition for a family in my country to choose meaningful names for their children.
+I guess my name is something I listen many times a day.
+This very name represents my identity and I guess everyone's name is important to him or her.

 Examiner: What do you do for a living?

-Answer: Currently, I am a student of undergraduate level.
-I depend on my family for my expenses.
+Answer: Currently, I am a college student and I am dependant on my family for my expenses.
 My father is an engineer while my mother is a homemaker.
-At present, I am trying to get some part-time jobs but actually, I am not getting the right one for me.
-Already I have applied in some organizations to be their interns or to get any suitable job there.
+At present, I am trying to get a part-time job but I have not got a suitable job for me yet.
+I have applied for some part-time jobs and hopefully, I will be able to manage one soon.

 Examiner: Is getting this part-time job important to you?

 Answer: Well, at this stage, I need to have a part-time job and in fact, I am looking for a suitable one.
 Frankly speaking, I want to gain some job experience and earn some money to support my expenses.
 Please wish me luck!

 Part 2 - Individual long turn (Cue Card/ Candidate Task Card)